-Leaky Archive is the new digital project at the Rautenstrauch-Joest Museum (RJM).
+Leaky Archive is the digital project at the Rautenstrauch-Joest Museum (RJM).
 The ambition of the project is to work collaboratively on the collection in digital and analog spaces in order to make both content and structure more democratic, open and polyphonic.

 How can the RJM's collection database, with around 165,000 entries, most of which contain minimal information, be more transparent and accessible?
 Leaky Archive explores and develops new models for knowledge sharing and knowledge generation in collaboration with local and international institutions, peers, and publics to build an intersectional community.
 Digital fellowships, Online Access Tours through the digital collection, transdisciplinary work sessions and edit-a-thons, and a Camp* on programming, theater, design and gaming at the museum for youth are meant to transform the colonial archives and collections of the RJM into a multiperspectival-multivocal platform.